 9. Dambilah: This dive is perfect for relaxing, taking some time to search for small animals but at the same time enjoying the nice underwater landscape like the coral gardens at the top and the soft corals on the slope.
 Our trove included two species of flatworms, shrimps and clingfishes in the featherstars, orang utan crabs in the bubble corals, a huge but shy crocodilefish, pipefishes in the sandy areas and my favorite - a large beautiful Phyllodesmium kabiranum nudibranch which looks like a anemone because the cerata are shaped like tentacles.

-11. The Channel: Between the mainland and Pangabatan there is a channel which is about 2 km wide.
-I knew the dive site already from a former liveaboard trip where we did 2 dives and saw an eagle ray and sharks on both dives.
-The current flowing through can be quite fierce, so this dive site is only for experienced divers.
-(Click here if you want to know more about how to assess accurately the rate of current).
-You dive down through a coral garden interspersed with sand until you reach the deeper part, a large plateau of sand with coral blocks and sea fans.
-Here at about 30 meters you should take some time to look out in the blue, there is a good chance to see eagle rays , mackerels and tunas and on the sand between the corals often lie white tip sharks.
 You continue with the current and reach a beautiful coral garden.
 With the morning light it is magic!
-Unfortunately you usually can't spend much that much time here because the computer tells you that you have to go up.
-You continue drifting to a sandy slope, be specially careful here if there are currents, because sometimes they sweep down from above and on sand it is difficult to hold on to anything.
-You finish the dive between hard corals, sea fans and lots of small reef fish.
-A good place for large fish and sharks but we also found on each dive some interesting small animals for example a rare whiskered pipefish, nudibranchs and several leaffish, mantis shrimps and cuttlefish.
-Often large groups of bumphead parrotfish gather in the sandy areas, on one spectacular dive easily a hundred of them pasted us, going in the other direction!
+Unfortunately you usually can't spend that much time here because the computer tells you that you have to go up.
+You continue drifting to a sandy slope and finish the dive between hard corals, sea fans and lots of small reef fish.
+A good place for large fish and sharks but we also found on each dive some interesting small animals for example a rare whiskered pipefish, nudibranchs and several leaffish, crocodile fish, mantis shrimps and cuttlefish.
+Often large groups of bumphead parrotfish gather in the sandy areas, on one spectacular dive easily a hundred of them past us, going in the other direction!

 13. The Crack: You dive at a place,